react-async-storage/react-async-storage/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!
+See the [contribution guidelines](CONTRIBUTING.md).